SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/01-IntroGrid.md

 #### Objectives
 *   Get to know what is Open Science Grid
 *   What resources are open to academic researchers
-*   Computation that is a good match for OSG Connect
+*   Computation that is a good match for OSG
-*   Computation that is NOT a good match for OSG Connect
+*   Computation that is NOT a good match for OSG

 </div>